Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex4/README.md

     }
     ````

-7. Add the following methods to the end of **OpenGLESPage.xaml.cpp**:
+7. Add the following methods to the end of **OpenGLESPage.xaml.cpp**.

     ````C++
     void OpenGLESPage::CreateInput()